abinit/abinit/doc/mkdocs-user-guide/abinit.md

 arrays, only the needed numbers will be considered, and the eventual numbers after those needed will also be ignored.
 For example,

-`[[natom]] 3 # This gives the number of atoms
+    natom 3           # This gives the number of atoms
-[[typat]] 1 1 2 2 3 # typat(1:natom) gives the type of each atom : only
+    typat 1 1 2 2 3   # typat(1:natom) gives the type of each atom: only
                       # the first three data are read, since [[natom]]=3 `

 A given variable is identified by the parser by having at least one blank before it and after it (again, multiple blanks are irrelevant).
-ABINIT has also some (very limited) interpretor capabilities :
+ABINIT has also some (very limited) interpretor capabilities:

   * It can identify one slash sign (/) being placed between two numbers (without a separating blank) as being the definition of a fraction (e.g. 1/3 will be interpreted as 0.33333333333333d0) ;

   * It can identify sqrt(...) or -sqrt(...) as being the definition of a square root, when applied to one valid number - also without a separating blank - (e.g. -sqrt(0.75) will be interpreted as -0.8660254038d0) ;

   * Note, however, that these capabilities are NOT recursive.
     At most, a sqrt identifier can contain an expression that uses a fraction (e.g. sqrt(3/4) is OK), but two fractions (or two sqrt) cannot be used in one expression, and a sqrt cannot be present in the numerator or denominator of a fraction.

 Comments should be placed to the right of the comment characters # or ! ;
 anything to the right of a "#" or a "!" on any line is simply ignored by the